ros-industrial-attic/cros/README.md

 $ make docs
 ```

-You'll find the html documentation inside the docs/html directory.
+You'll find the html documentation inside the *docs/html* directory.
 To browse
 the documentation, open with a web browser the index.html file.

+### Licensing

+cROS is licensed under the GNU Lesser General Public License v3.0.
+For more
+licensing options and for paid support please write an email to cros@it-robotics.it.